 It is a fault of mine, though not my worst, to prattle on to friends and acquaintances about the joys of antique furniture.
 The advice is generally unsolicited, at times unwelcome and in these unenlightened days, mostly ignored!
 The main thrust is to encourage prospective buyers toconsider the property they intend to furnish, when contemplating a furniture purchase.
 Many people still live in older houses/flats, which they like, but they are disconnected with what the original occupants sat on, ate from and stored their belongings in.
 The word ‘antique’ is partly to blame, with its associations either to things that are now irrelevant, too expensive or impractical.
 My friends generally nod absentmindedly, gazing ahead, before returning to the generic bliss of the past couple of decades – flat-packing the contents of ones entire room into the back of their estate car!

-As a personal example, I live in a Victorian flat and recently bought an unremarkable Victorian mahogany bookcase, (one of the few purchases made, white goods aside, with no consideration as to where it would go – but I am a professional antiques person and I’m entitled to do this) – it cost less than £500 and looks much like the one pictured here.
+As a personal example, I live in a Victorian flat and recently bought an unremarkable Victorian mahogany bookcase, (one of the few purchases made, white goods aside, with no consideration as to where it would go – but I am a professional antiques person and I’m entitled to do this) – it cost less than £500.
 It’s not a beautiful thing, but nor does it have lots of surplus decoration.
 Yet it stands in a niche, snugly at the sides and filling much of the 3 meters or so space from floor to ceiling – it is probably, visually and practically, the most successful arrangement in our home, but out of context would look nothing special.